synodical/synodical/README.md

 ## About Synodic

 👋 Hi, I’m Yeeun Lee.
-🎓 I'm a student at Hongik University studying CS.
+🎓 I'm a student studying CS at Hongik University.
 🌱 I’m currently learning Node.js and React.
 💪 I can use C++, C and python.